ray-project/ray/doc/source/train/user-guides/experiment-tracking.rst

 .. tip::

-    When performing **fault-tolerant training** with auto-restoration, make sure that you use a consistent id to configure all tracking runs that logically belong to the same training run.
+    When performing **fault-tolerant training** with auto-restoration, use a consistent ID to configure all tracking runs that logically belong to the same training run.
-    One way to acquire an unique id is through :meth:`ray.train.get_context().get_trial_id() <ray.train.context.TrainContext.get_trial_id>`.
+    One way to acquire an unique ID is with the following method:
+    :meth:`ray.train.get_context().get_trial_id() <ray.train.context.TrainContext.get_trial_id>`.

     .. code-block:: python